ratschlab/ICMSeg/README.md

 ## Dataset structure
 We train on 2D slices extracted from 3D volumes.
 We provide an example of using the VerSe dataset as the source domain and MRSPineSegV as the target domain.
 Since the inference for the diffusion model is slow, we precompute the style-intervened images instead of computing them on-the-fly during training, at the cost of style intervention diversity.
 For simplicity, we consider only one set of style-intervened images, while the style sets can be arbitrary.

-There should be two folders of source images, VerSe and VerSe_mri.
+There should be two folders of source images, VerSe and VerSe_mri (i.e., the style-intervened images from the diffusion-based augmentation).

 The folder structure of VerSe is as follows:
 ```